Would you do an emotional detox?

 Day 2.
 Let it Go – Get rid of the Worry

 When I read this step I see myself all dressed to the nines, (after releasing some adrenaline with the Day 1 program).
-Like Elsa, running up a snow covered mountain belting out LET IT GO at the top of my voice.
-Who cares what people think, you will feel better afterwards… Trust me… The realization that sometimes things are out of our control is a vital step.
+Like Elsa, running up a snow-covered mountain belting out LET IT GO at the top of my voice.
+Who cares what people think, you will feel better afterward… Trust me… The realization that sometimes things are out of our control is a vital step.
 We sadly cannot change the world, we can definitely make an effort, but worry just steals the joy from right under you.
-Forget about the things you cannot change, focus on the positive and move forward!
+Forget about the things you cannot change, focus on the positive, and move forward!

 Day 3.
 Moving on up

 By focusing on the positive it is easier to forget about the negative.
 Look for the positive things in your life, every day.
 For some of us, these might seem really small and insignificant in the beginning, but the more we focus on them, the bigger they become.
 The more we invest in these things, the more important we realize they are.
 Thus giving us a sense of self-worth, of belonging to something more than ourselves.

 This is a hard one, I kid you not.
 But sometimes we just have to be strong enough to make the decision to remove ourselves from those toxic relationships that we know are unhealthy.
 The relationships that keep draining our energy and joy, without really adding any meaningful value.
 Sadly there are many emotional vampires in this world.
 And try as we might, we can’t always help them and sacrifice ourselves.
 We need to “rip off the band-aid” and make a choice to move forward (Day 2).